BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/go_ez/index.md

 >main.c                  main.f                  main.initdone·         main.main               main.resources          main.statictmp_2
 > ```

-The symbols `main.keystream` and `main.resources` caught our attention, and without even looking at the code.
+The symbols `main.keystream` and `main.resources` caught our attention, without even looking at the code.
 A keystream made us think about a simple XOR encryption, the cipher text being probably the element `main.resources`:

 > ```